BenjaminPlanterose/cmblm/README.md

   1) **Theory**: Implementations of the derived theoretical results

-  2) **Simulations**: R-scripts employed, raw simulated data and summary statistics for all three simulation rounds.
+  2) **Simulations**: R-scripts employed and raw simulated data for all three simulation rounds.
 This includes 21 simulations for round 1, 6 simulations for round 2 and 6 simulations for round 3.
 Parameter space is described on *Table 1* in B. Planterose *et al* (**2022**).

-  3) **Application**: R-script employed, processed data for EWAS datahub (Horvath´s CpG methylation + phenotypes: age and tissue), results from the missing value injection titration assays and the 4 trained models (2 cmb-lm, 2 cmb-ridge; see publication for details).
+  3) **Application**: R-script employed, processed data for EWAS datahub (Horvath´s CpG methylation + phenotypes: age and tissue), results from the missing value injection  assays and the 4 trained models (2 cmb-lm, 2 cmb-ridge; see manuscript for details).

 For any questions/concerns arising from this Github project, either [report an issue](https://github.com/BenjaminPlanterose/cmblm/issues) or simply contact b.planterosejimenez at erasmusmc.nl